oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-different-mdm-marketing-automation-options/rule.md

 **Response**

-- Scheduler (e.g. to delay x days before doing the next step
+- ​Scheduler (e.g. to delay x days before doing the next step
 - Trigger (e.g. if someone goes to an event)